 - A list of non-negotiables for each classroom has been established for class teams to have evidence in their room and use within the classroom.
-From labelled draws and pegs to visual timetables
+From labeled drawers and pegs to visual timetables

 - To support children with their needs and identify strategies for staff to use, which support the children, a communication passport has been devised by the speech and language therapist outlining need and strategies.

-- A one-page profile which is a person-centred tool has been used with strategies to support children in their learning and their emotional regulation.
-This is written with the child and teacher and is shared within the class-team.
+- A one-page profile which is a person-centered tool has been used with strategies to support children in their learning and their emotional regulation.
+This is written with the child and teacher and is shared within the class team.
 This profile includes Elklan –type strategies, for example: using processing time and blank level questioning

 - Communication charts have been developed to highlight emotional difficulties the children have and strategies and scripts (using clear vocabulary) used to support self-regulation when children are in crisis.
 Again these are written with the child and teacher.